guitrain/terraform-training-intermediate/README.md

-# ahead-terraform-training-intermediate
-Terraform intermediate level training
+# Terraform Intermediate Level Training

 Consists of the following lessons